StanGirard/Primates-Jekyll/_help/howto.md

 ## Pull Request

-Once your article is done, make a pull request to merge your project with the main repo.
+Once you are done with your article, make a pull request to merge your project with the main repo.
-If you've followed all the guidelines the article should be accepted within a day.
+If you've followed all the guidelines, the article should then be accepted within a day.

-At anytime you can see the changes to your article on the `http://<yourGithubUsername>.github.io/Primates`
+At any time you can see the changes to your article on the `http://<yourGithubUsername>.github.io/Primates`

-Good luck !
+Good luck!